Apply for Behavioral Health Care Accreditation

 Understanding the Application Process

-The Joint Commission’s application for ambulatory health care accreditation is an important step in your journey.
+The Joint Commission’s application for behavioral health care accreditation is an important step in your journey.
 We use it to collect essential information about your organization, including ownership and management, demographics, and types and volume of services provided.
-This data helps us determine the number of days required for your on-site survey, the composition of the survey team and the services we’ll need to review.
+This data helps us determine the number of days required for your on-site survey, the composition of the survey team, and the services we’ll need to review.

 Our application process can be completed in five simple steps: